 The PHA does not formally approve an owner to participate in the HCV program.
 However, there are a number of criteria where the PHA may deny approval of an assisted tenancy based on past owner behavior, conflict of interest, or other owner-related issues.
+There are also criteria for which the PHA must disapprove an owner.
 No owner has a right to participate in the HCV program [24 CFR 982.306(e)]